Wilfred/emacsbench/README.md

 * Gnus with a large number of emails
 * Running a simple keyboard macro until the end of a buffer (C-u 0 F4) for a very large file.
+* A large number of overlays (magit?)
+* Generating a large amount of memory (flx is apparently good at this) and playing with the GC configuration variables

 Memory usage: